nixnull/agoranomic.github.io/index.md

 Once you subscribe, send a message to [agora-business](mailto:agora-business@agoranomic.org) indicating your intent to register and your prefered alias.
 That's it!
 You're a player now.
 When you have time, read through
 [the rules](https://agoranomic.org/ruleset/).
 Don't be afraid to ask questions!

 ### Connect with Other Players

+Outside official gameplay, players connect in the following places.
-Players congregate to talk about the game, and anything else they're interested in, in a few places outside of the mailing lists.
-These servers are connected to each other, so you can choose without missing
+These servers are connected to each other, so you can choose without missing out:
-out:

 * [The irc channel, ##nomic on freenode.net,](irc:irc.freenode.net/##nomic) has been around for a long time and is officially recognized as a place